Nymmh/vrc-avatar-settings-manager/README.md

 ## Bug Reports & Feature Requests

 - Bug reports & feature requests can be created as a [Github Issue](https://github.com/Nymmh/vrc-avatar-settings-manager/issues) or in the [Discord](https://discord.gg/rcCCkbDsY3).
-When making a bug report please include the Meow.log
+When making a bug report please include the `meow.log`

 ## Is ASM against VRChat TOS?